Rohingya toddler among 12 killed as first monsoon rains hit Bangladesh

 One of the two Rohingya casualties in Cox’s Bazar was a two-and-half-year-old boy who died when a mud wall fell on him and his mother.
 The injured mother is in hospital.
 A Rohingya man was killed when a tree, weakened by rainfall, fell on him.

-Most Rohingya refugees live in shacks made of bamboo and plastic sheets that cling to steep, denuded hills in coastal Cox’s Bazar.
-Their numbers have swelled since last August when an army operation in Myanmar, following Rohingya insurgents’ attacks on security forces, prompted an exodus to Bangladesh.
+The number of Rohingya in Bangladesh has swelled since last August, when an army operation in Myanmar following Rohingya insurgents’ attacks on security forces prompted an exodus to Bangladesh.

 Mohammad Shamsuddoha, a senior official in Bangladesh’s refugee relief and repatriation commission, said that around 1,500 shacks have been damaged or destroyed since the weekend due to the rain.